itswhiteboard/Password-Generator/README.md

 All of this is highly experimental and is not for public use yet.
 You have been warned!

-# Files
+# Folders

-docs - Includes documentation in HTML for OpenPM exec - Includes the executables for OpenPM src - Includes the source code for OpenPM
+- docs - Includes documentation in HTML for OpenPM
+- exec - Includes the executables for OpenPM
+- src - Includes the source code for OpenPM

 # How To Download